yale-cpsc-419-25sp/ButterRush/README.md

 Example User Login:
 username: “ayak”
 password: “12345678”
+*NOTE: You may have to first create an account in order to login as a student.*

 Changing opening hours is a feature available in the Account tab on the buttery side